Chrstn-Nhl-Lcr/Chrstn-Nhl-Lcr/README.md

 A user-friendly registration page with fields for first name, middle name, last name, suffix, email, and password.
 It has a green background, a "Register" button, and a link for existing users to log in.
 CSS is applied to make the form visually appealing and easy to read.
 - PHP 3 – Login Form
 A basic login page where users enter their email and password to access the system.
 CSS ensures the form looks neat, with styled input fields and a clear login button.

-This description keeps things simple and highlights the purpose of each form while noting the use of basic CSS for styling.
-Would you like me to also draft a short sample CSS snippet that could be applied across all three forms for consistency?